Sooner or later you’ll come across a watch that has a broken watch stem because it’s one of those parts that often break.

 Use your end cutters and a finishing stone to create a nice new flush end before you fit the crown.

-You’ll have to create a nice flush end after you’ve trimmed the winding stem to size too.
-So, if you measure with the pointy end, the measurements might be off and the crown and stem might not fit.
+You’ll have to create a flush end after you’ve trimmed the winding stem to size as well.
+So, if you measure with the pointy end, the measurements might be off and the crown and stem won’t fit.

 Fit the crown to the winding stem.
 Make sure to fit it firmly for correct measurements.